Serenablack/Serenablack/README.md

 - 🔭 I’m currently working on: learning staying updated and optimizing my code
 - 🌱 I’m currently learning: Graphql, Fastapi
-- 💬 Ask me about how I keep up with daily updates ...
+- 💬 Ask me where the bugs are ...

 <br/>